Who Should Not Fast: Contraindications Explained Plainly

 • medical history-taking,

-• physical examination including bioimpedance analysis,
+• physical examination including bioimpedance analysis, a measurement of body composition,

 • medication review,